fission/docs.fission.io/docs/content/en/docs/triggers/message-queue-trigger/message-queue-trigger-kind-keda.md

 ---
-title: "Message Queue Trigger Kind Keda"
+title: "Message Queue Trigger kind Keda"
 date: 2020-07-20T14:30:01+05:30
 weight: 1
 ---

 # Brief Intro

-Message Queue Trigger component has following limitations:
+Regular message Queue Trigger component has following limitations:

 - For every new integration you want to enable - there was one pod running for enabling the integration
 - Autoscaling of the trigger handler was not available.